Loading

 If you are concerned that you may be suffering from ADHD, please take the “ADHD Check” on our website, available in English.
 We offer a multitude of English-language Screening Tests that check for symptoms of mental illnesses like depression, anxiety, alcohol dependency, and adjustment disorder.
 If the results of any one of these tests leave you feeling concerned, a good first step towards treatment is booking an appointment with our clinic’s psychiatrist to discuss your symptoms and possible treatments.

 At Roppongi Clinic, we offer services in English and can provide same-day appointments to those with busy schedules.
 We’re open on weekends and holidays.
-To schedule an appointment in English, please email us at @roppongi.clinic.english@gmail.com or click the button below to visit our English Booking page
+To learn more, please visit our English Homepage.